The Morality of Money, 5: Moral Hazard and Malinvestment

 Since printers of paper money, unlike gold or silver miners, have no real limit on the amount of money they can produce, they are in no danger of bankruptcy.
 They are only limited by the threat of hyperinflation: that is, the extremely rapid devaluation of currency, all known cases of which have occurred with paper money.
 Paper money has also allowed public debt to grow exponentially (by the factor of 20 in the US since 1971).
 The anticipation of being bailed out by a central bank encourages private entrepreneurs, in real estate for example, to speculate far more recklessly than they otherwise would—another example of moral hazard.

-It is worth noting that in The Ethics of Money Production, written in 2006, at a time when everyone was blithely enjoying the housing boom, Hulsmann predicted that the bubble would burst.
+It is worth noting that in The Ethics of Money Production, published in 2008 and written in the years prior to the housing crash, at a time when everyone was blithely enjoying the boom, Hulsmann predicted that the bubble would burst.
 He was not the only Austrian economist to do so.
 He wrote:

 Consider the current (2006) U.S. real-estate boom.
 Many Americans are utterly convinced that American real estate is the one sure bet in economic life.
 No matter what happens on the stock market or in other strata of the economy, real estate will rise.
 They believe themselves to have found a bonanza, and the historical figures confirm this.
 Of course this belief is an illusion, but the characteristic feature of a boom is precisely that people throw any critical considerations overboard.
 They do not realize that their money producer—the Fed—has possibly already entered the early stages of hyperinflation, and that the only reason why this has been largely invisible was that most of the new money has been exported outside of the U.S.... [p.
 171]